amslabtech/semantickitti2bag/README.md

 # semantickitti2bag

+**This program was running under Python 2.7, which is out of support today** **This program runs under ROS Melodic (Python 2.7); if you want to use Noetic or later ROS, you need to modify it to run under Python 3.**

 "semantickitti2bag" contains helpful python programs to convert SemanticKITTI dataset to rosbag file.

  * Link to original [KITTI Odometry dataset](http://www.cvlibs.net/datasets/kitti/eval_odometry.php)